micpatmc/infoventure/README.md

 ## What we learned
 3 out of the 4 of our members previously had no experience with C# and Unity and now we have enough basic knowledge to make a functional game.
 Learning the ins and outs of this type of game and the top of work that goes into it.

-## What's next for InfoVenture
-Our next steps definitely include increasing the amount of information in our current sections and expanding into more informative sections as well.
-We had concepts for a Health and wellness section where the player would learn about how to take care of themselves and responsibly exercise We also want to add a way for users to check their knowledge at the end of the experience through some kind of review.

-## Built With
+## How we built it
+InfoVenture was built using...
 - Unity
 - C#
 - Paint.net
 - Audacity

+## What's next for InfoVenture
+Our next steps definitely include increasing the amount of information in our current sections and expanding into more informative sections as well.
+We had concepts for a Health and wellness section where the player would learn about how to take care of themselves and responsibly exercise We also want to add a way for users to check their knowledge at the end of the experience through some kind of review.

 ## The Team
 ### Christian Durant